Kunull/Writeups/docs/Lord of SQLInjection/skeleton.md

 SELECT id FROM prob_skeleton WHERE id='guest' AND pw='{$_GET[pw]}' AND 1=0
 ```

-We can provide the following URI:
+We can provide the following URI parameter:

 ```
 ?pw=' OR id='admin' -- -